 A bush in the back of tall twigs provides a nice backdrop.
 In this case, make sure to keep small white between the edges of twigs and bush foliage to make the twigs stand out in the front.
 In the absence of colour, this small white space is necessary to avoid different elements blending into each other.

 This should get you started.
 Try different branch shapes and use template below to practice.
 My workbooks contain more content and hands on exercises to try.
-You can find many more examples to practice in Mini Landscapes
+You can find many more examples to practice in Mini Landscapes.

 You can watch videos of techniques discussed above at my YouTube channel.

 Following are some of my drawings where tree branches are prominent.

 This completes the tutorial.
 I would love to hear from you any suggestions for new content or thoughts on improving the tutorials.
 Practice often and have fun.
 If you liked this content, do leave a ‘like’ or ‘comment’ below to let me know it is helpful.
 This motivates me to write and share more content.
 Also feel free to share it with your social media using following links.

 Back to Tutorials: